rond-authz/rond-authz.github.io/_docs/policy-integration.md

 ### Rows Filtering

-Sometimes you need to filter out some results based on the user privileges.
+Sometimes you may need to filter out some results (e.g. basing on user privileges).
-When defining a policy with `requestFlow`
-Rönd can automatically generate a query for your DBMS coming from the evaluation of the permissions of a user.
+When defining a policy with `requestFlow`, Rönd can automatically generate a query for your DBMS coming from the evaluation of the permissions of a user.

+To do this, just set `"generateQuery": true` inside the `requestFlow` object in your OAS schema.

+Rönd will now provide you the iterable `data.resources[_]` to build up the query.
+You can use it to perform any kind of comparison between it and anything you want from the input or maybe a constant value.
+We remind you that the query will be built from the field name of the `resource` object accessed in the permission.

 This query is then passed to the requested service through the header specified by the `headerName` field in your [OAS Schema](/docs/configuration#openapi-specification-file).

+{%
+  include alert.html
+  type="warning"
+  content="To build your query remember to assign to `data.resources[_]` iterable the same properties you have defined in the data model you need to be queried."
+%}

 {%
   include alert.html